Home

 Tunneling is required if you would like to submit all requests using only GET and POST verbs only and avoid using WebDAV-specific verbs such as PROPFIND, PROPRATCH, OPTIONS, REPORT, etc.

 To configure tunneling attach your OnBeforeRequestSend handler and change HTTP method name to GET (or any other verb).
-The original verb is usually passed to server as a custom header:
+The original verb is usually passed to the server as a custom header:

 function onBeforeRequestSend(requestData){